Patricia Kennedy (actress): Radio

-Later life
+Film and television

+Kennedy's early television credits included Emergency, Consider Your Verdict and Homicide as well as a number of various tv plays.
+She went on to appear in Prisoner, Young Ramsay, The Sullivans, The Weekly's War, Five Mile Creek, Return to Eden, The Flying Doctors, G.P. and A Country Practice.

+Kennedy played the regular role of Emily Muldoon in early 1980s series Holiday Island.
+She also appeared in 1984 television movie Kindred Spirits and 1986 miniseries Land of Hope.

+Film appearances included The Getting of Wisdom (1977), My Brilliant Career (1979), Country Life (1994) and Road to Nhill (1997).

+Kennedy was a drama consultant for the 1982 miniseries Sara Dane.

+Other endeavours

 During the 1940s, Kennedy was a member of Actors' Equity of Australia, and was one of the witnesses to the 1949 Victorian Royal Commission Inquiring into the Origins, Aims, Objects and Funds of the Communist Party in Victoria and Other Related Matters where there was possible irregular voting that may have involved Equity and the Communist Party of Australia.

-In 1972–1973 she worked as a consultant to the Australia Council for the Arts.
+From 1972 to 1973, Kennedy worked as a consultant to the Australia Council for the Arts.

 Kennedy was appointed an Officer of the Order of the British Empire in the 1982 New Year Honours, for service to the performing arts.

+In the 1990s, Kennedy was involved in founding the Four Winds Festival in Bermagui.

+The 'Patricia Kennedy Award', a scholarship named in Kennedy's honour, is awarded to top-performing acting students at the University of Melbourne.

+Personal life and death

-She remained single, very private and very independent.
+Kennedy remained single, very private and very independent.
 Even in her 80s, although she owned a house in Melbourne, she preferred to live alone in a hut without electricity, on the edge of a state forest near Bega in southern New South Wales.
 This was 5–6 hours drive by road from Melbourne, where she would travel for theatre commitments.
-In the 1990s, she was involved in founding the Four Winds Festival in Bermagui.

 Kennedy died on 10 December 2012, aged 96.
 A private funeral was held on 19 December.